Open: Tue to Fri 10-4pm, Sat 11-4pm

-(Above) Cork Public Museum 2019.
+(Above) Cork Public Museum 2022

 The old museum building originally began life as the private residence of Charles Beamish, a member of the famous brewing family.
 We believe the house was built in the mid-1860s, but his premature death in 1867 meant that Charles only lived the house for a couple of years.
 In order to support his young family after his death, the house was put on market to be leased for seven years.
 An advert in The Constitution describes the house as having “three spacious reception rooms, a library, six principal bedrooms, servant’s apartments, kitchen, and servant’s hall”.
 The building came with nine acres of “lawn, gardens and luxuriant plantations”, as well as a coach house, harness room and stabling for six horses.

-The house was occupied by the Bon Secour nuns between 1869 until 1879 who used the building as their headquarters from which they administered home care for the sick in the city.
+The house was occupied by the Bon Secour nuns between 1869 until 1879, who used the building as their headquarters from which they administered home care for the sick in the city.
 They eventually set up a convent and later a hospital on College Road.
-In the subsequent decades, the house had several private owners including Lord Mayor Barry J Sheehan and Councillor Cornelius Desmond who helped develop and maintain the house and gardens.
+In the subsequent decades, the house had several private owners including Lord Mayor Barry J. Sheehan and Councillor Cornelius Desmond who helped develop and maintain the house and gardens.

-A major turning point building’s history occurred at the beginning of the twentieth century when Cork hosted two 'International Exhibitions' on the Mardyke.
-The success of the 1902/1903 Cork International Exhibitions, where a profit of €6,500 was made, allowed for the purchase of the house and adjacent land.
+A major turning point in the building’s history occurred at the beginning of the twentieth century when Cork hosted two 'International Exhibitions' on the Mardyke.
+The success of the 1902/1903 Cork International Exhibitions, where a profit of £6,500 was made, allowed for the purchase of the house and adjacent land.
 These were later gifted to the city on condition that a public park and museum were established.
 Though Fitzgerald Park was opened to the public in 1904 under private management, it passed into full public ownership three years later.

 about 1.8 million visitors and cemented the Mardyke as an important social and cultural area

-(Right) The Lord Mayors Tea House at Fitzgeralds Park.
-One of the few remaining buildings still standing from the Cork International Exhibition.
+(Right) The Lord Mayors Tea House at Fitzgeralds Park today.
+It is one of the few buildings

-(Right) Lord Edward Fitzgerald
+(Right) Lord Edward Fitzgerald.